-The world celebrates Carnival over five days in February - except a few German carnival strongholds.
-They get an early start at it, on 11/11 every year.
+The world celebrates Carnival over five days in February.
+A few German carnival strongholds actually get an early start at it, on 11/11 every year.
 Here are 11 unusual and colorful Rhineland traditions.

 1. Carnival begins